IL2liu/APOBEC3B/README.md

 Analysis pipeline for

-APOBEC3B expression in breast cancer reflects cellular proliferation, while a deletion polymorphism is associated with immune activation
+**_APOBEC3B expression in breast cancer reflects cellular proliferation, while a deletion polymorphism is associated with immune activation_**

 David W. Cescon\*, Benjamin Haibe-Kains\*, Tak W. Mak

 \*Co-first authors

+Please cite: _APOBEC3B expression in breast cancer reflects cellular proliferation, while a deletion polymorphism is associated with immune activation_, Cescon DW, Haibe-Kains B, Mak TW, 2014

-**Full Reproducibility of the Analysis Results**
+# Full Reproducibility of the Analysis Results

 We will describe how to fully reproduce the figures and tables reported in the main manuscript.
 We automated the analysis pipeline so that minimal manual interaction is required to reproduce our results.
 To do this, one must simply:

 1. Set up the software environment
 2. Run the R scripts

-**Set up the software environment**
+## Set up the software environment

 We developed and tested our analysis pipeline using R running on linux and Mac OSX platforms.